defliction/DeBooks/README.md

 Read more here: https://docs.debooks.xyz

-# Stake with Riparian!
+# Stake your Solana with Riparian!

-If you like what we're doing and building please consider staking with us!
-We're bringing open-source software and new user friendly education paired with  high quality infrastructure to validate the network.
-The goal is to contribute growth to the utility of SOL and make sure you earn optimized taking rewards.
-Search "**Riparian**" in your favourite wallet app - visit our website to see our other apps and regularly updated with more information.
+If you like what we're about please consider staking with us!
+We're creating open-source software and user friendly short-form education content for the network and community.
+Our validator runs on high-performance infrastructure to ensure you earn optimized rewards.
+To stake, search "**Riparian**" in your favourite wallet app - visit our website to see our other apps and follow us on twitter https://twitter.com/defliction.

 Visit us here: https://riparian.one